-- Extract, analyse and use information from oral, audiovisual and written Spanish texts, including additional resources at the B1 level (first part).
+- extract, analyse and use information from oral, audiovisual and written Spanish texts, including additional resources at the B1 level (first part); and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 48 hours of contact over 12 weeks: 4 hours of class per week, and
+a) 48 hours of contact over 12 weeks, including recorded/online and tutorial activities, and

 b) 82 hours of independent student research, reading and writing.

 Requisite and Incompatibility